 Students hired on Academic calendar receive their paychecks monthly (after at least one full month of employment).
 Students hired on the fiscal calendar receive their paychecks biweekly (after at least one full month of employment).
 As part of the hiring process students must enroll in Direct Deposit in order to receive their pay.

-Your paycheck is viewable in WebSTAR.
-Follow these steps to view:
+Your paycheck is viewable in Workday.